 Events may be held in the following status levels.
 The chart below indicates the maximum number of points that may be held by a crew at each status level.

 The British Rowing Rules of Racing covers this much greater detail and can be read here.

-A comprehensive comparison of the status points systems used by different rowing organisations/associations (as of January 2011) can be accessed here.
+A comprehensive comparison of the status points systems used by different rowing organisations/associations can be downloaded (see pdf below).